Skip to main content

 Ford Lacy and Cece Smith Plan Their Community Legacy

-"YOU CAN’T TAKE IT WITH YOU!" is the first thing Ford Lacy said when we asked what spurred him and his wife, Cece Smith, to plan in advance how they would give to charity through their wills.
+“You can’t take it with you!” is the first thing Ford Lacy said when we asked what spurred him and his wife, Cece Smith, to plan in advance how they would give to charity through their wills.

 As an attorney and venture capitalist, they were romanced by the idea of spending down their net worth while living, but practically, that’s pretty difficult to do.